Transportation Department Mission

 Texas Department of Public Safety

-- School Bus Driver Training - Register for Training
+- School Bus Driver Training -Bus Driver Training

 - The twenty-hour certification course for new bus drivers provides state-mandated training.
 Drivers completing this course will be certified to operate school buses in Texas.